 - Modern Character Area

-Find out more about what you need to do before applying to change your home, including printing off your own checklist and how you could take advantage of a Heritage Grant to fund your alteration.
+Find out more about what you need to do before applying to change your home, including printing off your own checklist.

-If you want to talk to a member of our Heritage Advisory Team about this process, call them on 01462 476017.
+If you want to talk to our Heritage Advice Service about this process, call us on 01462 530335.